 Recipe Variations

-This sweet potato recipe lends itself nicely to both savory flavors and sweet flavors.
-Here are some variations to try, particularly if you want to dress them up more for special occasions like Thanksgiving dinner or Christmas dinner.
+Roasted sweet potatoes lend themselves nicely to both savory and sweet flavors.
+Here are some variations to try, particularly if you want to dress them up for special occasions like Thanksgiving dinner or Christmas dinner:

 Spices – Add up to 1 teaspoon of chili powder, garlic powder, black pepper, or other savory spices you enjoy.